The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Shadows and photon rings of KS and GK BHs in prograde thin disk accretion

 From the integrated intensities of the three BHs, all exhibit three peaks.
 The first peak is contributed by photon ring emission.
 Notably, the photon ring intensity of the KS BH is lower ($I_\mathrm{obs}\approx0.1$), approximately half that of the SC BH, while the GK BH has a relatively higher photon ring intensity, about twice that of the SC BH.
 The second peak in integrated intensity for the three BHs is contributed by lensed ring emission, with little difference among them, though the GK BH is clearly smaller than the other two.
 The third peak in observed intensity and the region behind it are contributed by direct emission, which decays as $b$ increases, following a trend similar to the emitted specific intensity $I_\mathrm{emit}$.
 It is evident that the peak of the KS BH is higher than that of the SC BH, but the GK BH's peak is lower.
 These features are reflected in the optical images of the BHs in the third row.
 From the outside to the inside of the black disk, a thin ring represents the lensed ring.
 The photon ring appears inside the lensed ring but is nearly invisible due to its extremely narrow region leading to extremely low flux (observable only through magnification).
 In fact, with current observational technologies, both the photon ring and lensed ring are difficult to observe, meaning that the observed shadow radius is mainly determined by direct emission.

 In fact, due to the influence of different BH "hairs", the emission results of the three models are all shifted compared to the SC BH: the KS BH shifts to the right, making the starting positions of the photon ring, lensed ring, and direct emission larger; the GK BH shifts to the left, making the starting positions of the photon ring and lensed ring smaller.
-Table \ref{tab2} lists the specific initial positions of the photon ring, lensed ring, and direct emission for the three BHs in Model 1.
+TABLE.~\ref{tab2} lists the specific initial positions of the photon ring, lensed ring, and direct emission for the three BHs in Model 1.
 From the data in the table, the distances between the lensed ring and photon ring are similar among the three, but the distances from the photon ring to the initial position of direct emission vary significantly.
 Thus, using the distance between the lensed ring and photon ring $B=b_{\mathrm{L}}-b_{\mathrm{P}}$ as the basic unit, the distance from the lensed ring to the initial position of direct emission $\mathrm{\Delta}b=b_\mathrm{D}-b_{\mathrm{L}}$ can be used to distinguish different types of BHs.
 Specifically, this method yields $\mathrm{\Delta} b/B\approx5.41$ for the SC BH, $\mathrm{\Delta} b/B\approx6.92$ for the KS BH, and $\mathrm{\Delta} b/B\approx3.65$ for the GK BH.
 The results show that $\mathrm{\Delta} b/B$ is larger for the KS BH and smaller for the GK BH compared to the SC BH.

-It is important to emphasize that this method for identifying BH types is dependent on the accretion disk model and is only valid when the inner edge of the accretion disk is sufficiently far from the BH.
+In addition, it should be emphasized that this method of discrimination is strictly established at the theoretical level, contingent upon a specific accretion disk model.
+Limited by the angular resolution and observational uncertainty of the current EHT, the fine relative structure between the photon ring, lensed ring and direct emission required by this method cannot be resolved in actual astronomical observations at this stage.
+In fact, this does not contradict the Kerr hypothesis supported by current EHT observations.
+When matching the observational precision of the EHT, the detailed features of the lensed ring and photon ring are effectively lost, and the BH shadow is instead determined by the direct emission.

 \begin{itemize} \item Model II: starting from the photon sphere \end{itemize}

 In the second model, the emission source of the accretion disk starts from the radius of the unstable circular orbit of photons ($r_\text{in}=r_p$), and the emitted specific intensity is